 No child should ever be put in the position Bresha found herself.
 This is not inevitable because we know how to prevent it.
 Most of the time, the failure of authorities to take domestic violence seriously and hold abusers accountable does not lead to a murder, but it does lead to greatly diminished lives.

 This is not inevitable because we know how to prevent it.

 Bresha was already at risk because of her exposure to domestic violence, child abuse and other adverse childhood experiences.
 Sending her to a juvenile facility and the possibility of facing adult murder charges can only make her recovery even more difficult.
 The good news is that there would be a good chance she could recover with the right therapy and medical treatment to respond to her immediate health needs and to reduce the stress she has been living with.

 No child should ever be put in the position Bresha found herself.

 I wonder if there is a conflict of interest as authorities who failed this family and refused to protect Bresha now have to decide how to respond to her decision to protect herself and her mother and her sisters.
 They placed her in an impossible situation, but to give this the consideration it deserves they would have to accept some responsibility.

 I am glad that Brandi and her daughters are alive and still have an opportunity to live a full life and a chance to reach their potential.
 The abusive father was taking that opportunity from them with his long history of abuse.
 The authorities made it likely that the father would be able to foreclose their opportunity for a full and successful life.
 Bresha was called a hero by her mother because she gave her family a second chance for the only life they have.

 The response from the community must avoid again taking this precious opportunity from Bresha.
-Instead they must learn from their mistakes in this case and implement the best practices that can make sure no child loses their one chance for a full and good life because the community has other priorities instead of preventing domestic violence.
+Instead, they must learn from their mistakes in this case and implement the best practices that can make sure no child loses their one chance for a whole and good life because the community has other priorities instead of preventing domestic violence.
 They owe it to Bresha.